DarkStarSword/3d-fixes/README.md

 treat them as text files and show diffs in the history.

 ### float_to_hex.py ###
-Small python scrip to convert floating point numbers to hex and vice versa to get values for Helix Mod's DX9Settings.ini
+Small python script to convert floating point numbers to hex and vice versa to get values for Helix Mod's DX9Settings.ini

 ### \__game_list__ ###